- You must be enrolled in 12 units to be considered a full-time student. See possible unit combinations below:

 If a class you want to enroll in is full during the registration period:

-- Make sure you enroll in a full schedule during your registration appointment.
-Don’t assume you’ll be able to fill your schedule during the first week of classes.
+- First, make sure you enroll in a full schedule during your registration appointment.
+Don’t assume you’ll be able to fill your schedule from the waiting list or during the first week of classes.

 - If you are trying to add a full class that is offered in ACTG, ECON, FNCE, MGMT, MKTG, or OMIS: